 How to Make Malaysian Chicken Satay

-First, prepare the marinade by blending 2 – 3 small shallots, about 1 cm of fresh galangal or fresh ginger, 3 cloves of garlic, 2 stalks of finely chopped fresh lemongrass (use only the pale portion) or 2 tablespoons of finely chopped frozen lemongrass, and 2 Tbsp of peanut oil in a food processor.
+First, prepare the marinade by blending 2 - 3 small shallots, about 1 cm of fresh galangal or fresh ginger, 3 cloves of garlic, 2 stalks of finely chopped fresh lemongrass (use only the pale portion) or 2 tablespoons of finely chopped frozen lemongrass, and 2 tablespoon of peanut oil in a food processor.
 The Magic Bullet Blender works perfectly for this task.

 Pour the marinade over about 2 pounds of boneless skinless chicken thighs (cut into small bite-sized pieces), then add 3 teaspoons of ground coriander, 1 teaspoon of ground cumin, 2 teaspoons of turmeric powder, 2 tablespoons of brown sugar and 1 teaspoon of salt.
 Give the chicken a good massage to get all those spices in there.